'Paris without the Eiffel Tower': Merkel receives honor and standing ovation from her last European dome

 Post-Merkel

-At the head of the continent’s main economic power, Angela Merkel was widely criticized for Berlin’s attitude during the eurozone crisis following the 2008-2009 global financial meltdown, but was praised for her response to the 2015 migration crisis and for changing Germany’s traditional position is to accept the issuance of European common debt to finance the Covid-19 pandemic recovery package.
+At the head of the continent’s biggest economic power, Angela Merkel was criticized for Berlin’s attitude during the eurozone crisis following the 2008-2009 global financial meltdown, but was praised for her response to the 2015 migration crisis and for changing the Germany’s traditional position and accepting the issuance of European common debt to finance the recovery package from the effects of the Covid-19 pandemic.

 Over the past 16 years, the chancellor of the conservative Christian Democratic Union (CDU) party has also demonstrated a pragmatism credited with preserving the unity of the EU, despite criticism of what would be an overly lenient stance towards ultra-nationalist countries’ governments. like Poland and Hungary.

+Another issue that divides the bloc, a common immigration policy, was also under discussion.
+European Commission President Ursula von de Leyen said the EU will not fund the construction of walls to deter migrants, as some Eastern countries were calling for.

+“It’s a time when there’s cause for concern,” said the German Chancellor. — We have overcome many crises, but we have a series of unresolved problems.

-Merkel had already announced in 2018 that she would leave the government at the end of her current term.
+Markel had already announced in 2018 that he would leave the government at the end of his current term.
 With the CDU’s defeat in the September election, the new Cabinet is to be headed by Olaf Scholz of the Social Democratic Party (SPD).

 Social Democrats, Greens and Liberals, who are negotiating the new coalition, released on Thursday a timetable that, if adhered to, would allow Scholz to take office as head of government in early December.